Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: System Set-up

 \section{System Set-up}

 We consider the federated learning set-up in Fig. \ref{fig:system_model}, where each agent $k=1, \ldots, K$ has a distinct local dataset with associated training loss $L_k(\theta)$ for model parameter $\theta$.
-The agents communicate through a central node with the goal of computing the global generalized posterior distribution $q(\theta)$ over the shared model parameter $\theta \in \mathbbm{R}^d$ for some prior distribution $p_0(\theta)$ \citep{angelino_patterns_scalable_BI}.
-Specifically, following the generalized Bayesian learning framework, the agents aim at obtaining the distribution $q(\theta)$ that minimizes the \textbf{global free energy} \citep{generalized_VI}
+The agents communicate through a central node with the goal of computing the global posterior distribution $q(\theta)$ over the shared model parameter $\theta \in \mathbbm{R}^d$ for some prior distribution $p_0(\theta)$ \citep{angelino_patterns_scalable_BI}.
+Specifically, following the generalized Bayesian learning framework \citep{generalized_VI}, the agents aim at obtaining the distribution $q(\theta)$ that minimizes the \textbf{global free energy}

 where $\alpha > 0$ is a temperature parameter.
-The generalized global posterior $q_{opt}(\theta)$ solving problem (\ref{eq:main_minimization}) must strike a balance between minimizing the sum loss function (first term in $F(q)$) and the model complexity defined by the divergence from a reference prior (second term in $F(q)$).
-The global free energy can also be written as
+The (generalized, or Gibbs) \textbf{global posterior} $q_{opt}(\theta)$ solving problem (\ref{eq:main_minimization}) must strike a balance between minimizing the sum loss function (first term in $F(q)$) and the model complexity defined by the divergence from a reference prior (second term in $F(q)$). { It is given as }where we denoted as {$Z$ the normalization constant}.
+It is useful to note that the global free energy can also be written as the scaled KL $F(q(\theta)) = \alpha \mathbbm{D}(q(\theta)||\Tilde{q}_{opt}(\theta)).$